RSkinderowicz/FocusedACO/README.md

     make

-If successful, a new file named `faco` will contain the compiled program.
+If successful, new file named `faco` will contain the compiled program.

+By default, the optimized (release) version of the program is created.
+This can be changed in Makefile so that a debug version is created.

 ## Usage